Piciformes / Megalaimidae / Psilopogon

 Introduction

-A barbet species in the family Megalaimidae.
-It is native to Peninsular Malaysia, Sumatra, and Borneo, inhabiting shrubland and forest habitats up to an altitude of 1,200 m (3,900 ft).
-Due to its extensive range, it is classified as least concern on the IUCN Red List.
+A barbet in the family Megalaimidae native to Peninsular Malaysia, Sumatra, and Borneo.
+It inhabits shrubland and forest up to an altitude of 1,200 m (3,900 ft).
+Listed as least concern on the IUCN Red List due to its large range.

 Description